DANS-KNAW/dd-dans-sword2-examples/docs/index.md

 How to read this output?

 * This confirms that the dataset was succesfully published and is resolvable using the DOI URL <https://doi.org/doi:10.5072/DAR/MNGAHF>.
 (N.B. in the test environment the DOI will not actually resolve.)
 The DOI can be used to cite the dataset.
 * The dataset has the URN:NBN identifier `urn:nbn:nl:ui:13-d4cfb364-c6cc-4242-891a-e9e9673379bc`.
 This can be used be the depositor to retrieve a summary from the DANS Data Vault for this dataset.
 The summary includes information about for which dataset versions a long term preservation copy exists in the Vault.
-  (N.B.
-At the time of writing &mdash;February 2023&mdash; the DANS Data Vault is not yet operational.)
 * The Bag ID for this **version** of the dataset is `urn:uuid:ca145147-6d15-4c2b-abf0-fb1110271560`.
 The Bag ID serves as a unique identifier for a long term preservation package in the DANS Data Vault.

 #### Output for a failed deposit

-If you deposit a bag that does not comply with the [BagIt]{:target=_blank} or the [DANS BagIt Profile v1]{:target=_blank} requirements, a state of `REJECTED` will be returned.
-For example, when you use the example bag in `src/main/resources/example-bags/invalid/two-available-dates`, the error will indicate that a second
-`ddm:available` element was found where a `ddm:audience` was expected:
+If you deposit a bag that does not comply with the [DANS BagIt Profile v1]{:target=_blank} requirements, a state of `REJECTED` will be returned.
+For example, when you use the example bag in `src/main/resources/example-bags/invalid/two-available-dates`, the error will indicate that a second `ddm:available` element was found where a `ddm:audience` was expected:

 ```text
 Checking deposit status ...
 REJECTED